jwar28/jwar28/README.md

-# Kike here 🤘
+# Hi there

-## A college student trying to survive in Latam
+## Software Developer in progress...

-- 🙏 Learning everything that I find fun
+- Learning everything that I find fun
-- 🧠 Creating monsters
+- Seeking best practices
-- 💻 Doing it my way
+- Open to learn from anyone
-- 😵 Studiying SWE
+- Studiying SWE

 ---